 Our Work with the HTP and DAP

 We often include the house-tree-person and draw-a-person test in our psychological testing batteries.
-The HTP and DAP can provide valuable information about your mental wellness, social functioning, mood, and personality style.
-Given that they are more subjective than many empirically based assessments, we usually use them with other measures to help add detail or further a conclusion.
+The HTP and DAP can provide valuable information about your mental wellness, social functioning, mood, emotional IQ, and personality style.
+Given that they are more subjective than many empirically based assessments, we usually use them with other measures, such as the TAT test, to help add detail or further a conclusion.
 These projective drawing tasks can be given virtually, though we will ask that you scan the picture to us so we can get a better look at it.

 If you want to discuss how projective drawing might be used in a testing battery for you or a loved one, don’t hesitate to contact us or schedule a consultation anytime.